athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 The decoder is the same as was defined in previous sections.
 The only other change is to set

 the number of training epochs to 20.
-Thebuildmodel() function with these changes is listed
+The buildmodel() function with these changes is listed

 below.